 It’s super common to be able to find promo codes that can save you money on your food delivery orders.
 These are those little codes like “EATS20” that you input just before you select the final order button in the app.

 Whether you are using DoorDash, Uber Eats, or GrubHub, these can often be found throughout the year.
 Many times they are targeted so you have to use some trial and error to find a code that works but when they do work you can save a good amount of money.

 Check for bonuses

 In addition to promo codes, you can also sometimes earn extra points when getting food delivery services at hotels.

 For example, Marriott and UberEats have a special partnership that allows you to earn 6X Marriott Bonvoy points per dollar spent on Uber Eats deliveries to hotels operating under Marriott brands in the United States with a minimum $25 basket.

-Some hotels will not allow food delivery drivers to deliver food directly to your room door.
+A more common restriction is that some hotels will not allow food delivery drivers to deliver food directly to your room’s door.

 It seems that “fancier” hotels or those found in places like Disney World or Universal Studios may be more likely to have policies like this.

 But I’ve also seen it at lower end properties, too.

 This is more of a security thing and the properties are just trying to be protective of their guests which is understandable.